STATE COURT ROBES:

 - The crossed-quills emblem is symbolic of her responsibilities for letter and document writing as well as keeping the history of the Court through the minutes.

 - The emblem is a crossed-key and quill symbolic of her duties of keeping membership and financial records of the Court.

 - Gold crossed-keys are the emblem on her left sleeve.
 They are symbolic of her complete authority over funds and of being particularly responsible for their safekeeping.

 CDA officers wear robes on formal occasions.
 Wearing robs correctly shows our pride in and respect for our organization.
 Please ensure that robes are worn properly.

-The robe should measure eleven inches from the floor when wearing white shoes.
+* Robes should measure eleven inches from the floor with your shoes on.

 Robes are heavy and tend to slip backwards.

 When you stand, straighten the robe so that it is in the proper position on your shoulders.